lukeephilips/banking-console-app/README.md

 #### By _*Luke Philips*_

 ## Description
 A banking application to be accessed via the console.
-Made with Ruby, using Money gem for currency exchange and BigDecimal/String conversions, TTY gem for terminal formatting, Encryption gem for OpenSSL Cipher library.
+Made with Ruby, using Money gem for currency exchange and BigDecimal/String conversions, TTY gem for terminal formatting (prompts, colors, tables), Encryption gem for OpenSSL Cipher library.

 Required features:
 -Create a new account